FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/login-with-twitter-using-oauth-java.md

 - title: "How-To: OAuth Device Authorization"
   url: /learn/expert-advice/oauth/oauth-device-authorization-roku-appletv-xbox
 ---
-When we built out our social login support in FusionAuth we were forced to navigate the harrowing path to signing our OAuth v1 requests to Twitter.

-If you've ever done this in Java, you may know there isn't a great option off the shelf to make this easy, or if there is I was unable to find it.
-Since we had to do some heavy lifting, we decided to share our work with the Java community.
+If you've ever had to navigate the harrowing path of signing OAuth v1 requests to Twitter in Java, you may know there isn't a great off-the-shelf option to make this easy.
+We were forced to do it when we built out our social login support in FusionAuth and it took some heavy lifting.
+Here's what we did.
+We hope by sharing this with the Java community, it will save someone else the pain of having to struggle through Twitter's archaic implementation.

-TL;DR See source code on [Gist](https://gist.github.com/robotdan/33f5834399b6b30fea2ae59e87823e1d).
+**TL;DR See source code on [Gist](https://gist.github.com/robotdan/33f5834399b6b30fea2ae59e87823e1d).**

 ## Sifting through the disaster that is Twitter login